 In order to understand why resource guarding in dogs is so common and why they so vehemently defend their possessions, we have to understand how dogs view possessions in the first place.

 In your dog’s eyes, he does not own anything other than what he has next to him at this very moment.
-Dogs do not view items as “theirs” unless they are in their actual physical possession.
+Dogs don’t view items as “theirs” unless they are in their actual physical possession.

 While dogs will like and seek out certain places, toys, chew items etc., a socially well-balanced dog will not defend something as his that is not his at that very moment.